 In 2007, the Lombardy Archival Superintendence recognized the “noteworthy historical interest” of the Archive, as it reconstructs the path “of the Italian and most notably Milanese pharmaceutical industry” through the Company’s 90 years of history.

 In 2022, on the occasion of its 95th anniversary the Bracco Historical Archive is opening its records to the whole world in the form of a bilingual website.
 An incredible time travel, which depict the strong values that represent Bracco’s genetic heritage, divided into 5 sections – Family, Company, Innovation, Sustainability, and Culture – full of documents, unpublished photos, stories and podcasts now available on Spotify, Apple Podcasts, IHeartRadio, Google Podcasts and Amazon Music.

-Prominent documents of great importance showcase the development of the industry and the Country’s scientific and cultural life, from the first medicines produced to the innovative means of contrast, the Company’s core business.
+The archive contains documents of great historical importance that showcase the development of the industry and the Country’s scientific and cultural life of Italy, from the first medicines produced to the innovative means of contrast, the Company’s core business.

 Three libraries contribute to the Company’s goal of disseminating culture.
 In addition to the technical-scientific library, created in the 1950s as a training tool for employees, chemistry and pharmaceuticals, Bracco enshrines a corporate library and the extraordinary Salata Library, specialised in the history of the Italian Risorgimento and Irredentism and belonging to Senator Francesco Salata.